 “My wildling nose is making it worse!
 How do you girls manage to breathe with all this perfume in the air?
 I’m inhaling toxins!
 Wait, I swear my CON just went up.
 Either that or my health went down…”

 “You’re exaggerating.
 Besides, you’re technically a ‘girl’ now too,” Kukis picked Q off the ground, “so you better get used to it.
-I was originally going to go out the town and grind some monsters with you, but after seeing your current gender I thought it’d be way more interesting to bring you here.
+I was originally going to go out of the town and grind some monsters with you, but after seeing your current gender I thought it’d be way more interesting to bring you here.
 Most importantly, it’s soothing my wounded heart from all those quips you kept throwing my way.
 This was totally worth it!”

 “Uuuu…” Tears began to form at the corner of Q’s eyes as she glared at Kukis.
 “Diana, I’ll remember this!”